hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

 ## Architecture

-The newly defined entity state won’t be able to persist anything in the state directly.
-If we want to commit something from the pending state to the persisted state, we would have to delegate a given pending airdrop by creating a synthetic crypto transfer transaction, send it to a suitable handler and delete it from the pending state.
-The writable nature of the pending state would be limited only to adding new entries for a pending airdrop to be transferred or to remove already added ones.

-The `WritableStore` of the airdrops, should contain a handler method and if a given pending airdrop is claimed, it could be delegated to the `CryptoTransferHandler` and executed.

-Details for `TokenClaimAirdrop` and `TokenCancelAirdrop` would be covered in their own design, docs but basically the `claim` operation would take a pending airdrop and submit it to the delegate function for actual handling and execution.
-The `cancel` operation would clear an added pending airdrop from the state and it won’t be executed at all.
+The pending airdrop state would be part of the token state, since the airdrops are tightly connected to tokens and we can keep them at the same place.
+The pending nature of this state can be described as keeping incoming airdrops, without directly updating the sender and the receiver balances as in a regular transfer.
+This is needed to avoid transferring spam tokens and the receiver to retain full control of which airdrop to claim or ignore.
+Canceling an airdrop could be performed only from sender's side.

+New airdrop specific operations are also introduced - those are `TokenAirdrop`, `TokenClaimAirdrop` and `TokenCancelAirdrop`.

+Details for all of them would be covered in their own design docs, but here is a general overview of how they would interact with the pending state:
+- `TokenAirdrop` would add a new airdrop to the pending state
+- `TokenClaimAirdrop` would have a handle logic, which would take and remove a pending airdrop from this state, create a synthetic `CryptoTransfer` and execute it
+- `TokenCancelAirdrop` operation would remove an existing airdrop from the state

 ### Structure